 - Attract and retain outstanding talent

-We embrace diversity in every area of our business and at every level of our organization.
+We embrace diversity in every area of our business and at every level of our organisation.
 We take an inclusive, global view of diversity which encompasses the full range of differences that distinguish us as individuals, from race and gender to language, culture, experience, skills and perspectives.

 We believe strongly in a culture of innovation, learning and engagement.
 Our employees’ commitment, passion and energy drive innovation and client value.
 That, in turn, drives our growth and financial success.
-We seek to engage employees through challenging work assignments, career development opportunities and programs that promote personal and professional growth.
+We seek to engage employees through challenging work assignments, career development opportunities and programmes that promote personal and professional growth.